ShinobuAmasaki/forgex/ford/README_en.md

 ### Notes

-- `gfortran` on Windows and macOC may crash if an allocatable character is used in an OpenMP parallel block.
+- A program built by `gfortran` on Windows and macOC may crash if an allocatable character is used in an OpenMP parallel block.
 - If you are using the command line tools in PowerShell on Windows, the system locale shall be UTF-8.

 ## To do